openSUSE/openSUSE-release-process/RC.md

 If we keep README.BETA then user would receive still Beta warning during Leap RC build installation.
 The ftp-prod is crucial, please double check there.

-#### verify release counters for update

-release number needs to be higher than in previous distributions.
-Make sure the are. mls knows how to.

 #### openSUSE-EULAs up to date

 devel:openSUSE:Factory/openSUSE-EULAs needs to be up to date to include all relevant licenses.
 Ie licenses that require explicit agreement via dialog by the user.
 That affects mostly packages in the openSUSE:Leap:15.0:NonFree project.